Gardiner Greene Hubbard: Personal life

 Gardiner Hubbard's daughter Mabel became deaf at the age of five from scarlet fever.
 She later became a student of Alexander Graham Bell, who taught deaf children, and they eventually married.

 Hubbard's house on Brattle Street in Cambridge (on whose lawn, in 1877, Hubbard's daughter Mabel married Alexander Graham Bell) no longer stands.
 But a large beech tree from its garden still (in 2011) remains.
 To service his then-modern Cambridge house, Hubbard wanted gas lights, the then-new form of illumination.
 So he founded the Cambridge Gas Company, now part of NSTAR.
-After he moved to Washington, D.C. from Cambridge in 1873, Hubbard subdivided his large Cambridge estate.
+After he moved to Washington, D.C., from Cambridge in 1873, Hubbard subdivided his large Cambridge estate.
 On Hubbard Park Road and Mercer Circle (Mercer was his wife's maiden name), he built large houses designed for Harvard faculty.
 On nearby Foster Street, he built smaller houses, still with modern amenities, for "the better class of mechanic."
 This neighborhood west of Harvard Square in Cambridge is now both popular and expensive.

-He died on December 11, 1897 at Twin Oaks, his suburban residence.
+He died on December 11, 1897, at Twin Oaks, his residence in the Cleveland Park neighborhood of Washington, D.C.
 His funeral was held at the Church of the Covenant in Washington, where he was president of the board of trustees.
-His widow died during a car accident on October 20, 1909 in Washington, D.C.
+His widow died in a car accident on October 20, 1909, in Washington.

 Descendants

 Through his daughter Gertrude, he was the grandfather of Gertrude Hubbard Grossmann (1882–1919), who married Peter Stuyvesant Pillot (1870–1935), at Hubbard's home, Twin Oaks, in 1903.
 Their daughter, Rosalie Pillot (1907–1959) was married to Lewis Rutherfurd Stuyvesant (1903–1944), the son of Rutherfurd Stuyvesant, in 1925.
 After giving birth to a son, they divorced in 1935.

 Through his daughter Mabel, he was the grandfather of Elsie May Bell (1878–1964), who married Gilbert Hovey Grosvenor of National Geographic fame, Marian Hubbard "Daisy" Bell (1880–1962), who was married to David Fairchild. and two boys who died in infancy (Edward in 1881 and Robert in 1883).

-Through his daughter Roberta, he was the grandfather of Grace Hubbard Bell (1884–1979), who was married to Granville Roland Fortescue (1875–1952), an American soldier and Rough Rider who was the cousin of Theodore Roosevelt and son of Robert Roosevelt (born while his biological father was married to his first wife but adopted by him following her death and his marriage to his mother).
+Through his daughter Roberta, he was the grandfather of Grace Hubbard Bell (1883–1979), who was married to Granville Roland Fortescue (1875–1952), an American soldier and Rough Rider who was the cousin of Theodore Roosevelt and son of Robert Roosevelt (born while his biological father was married to his first wife but adopted by him following her death and his marriage to his mother).
 Grace was the mother of three girls, Marion Fortescue, who married Daulton Gillespie Viskniskki in 1934, Thalia Fortescue Massie (1911–1963), and Kenyon Fortescue Reynolds (1914–1990), better known as actress Helene Whitney.